GravityMedia/Commander/README.md

 This application has the following requirements:

 - PHP 5.6+
+- ext-sqlite

 ## Usage

+Commander was designed to be used as a type of SQLite based task manager.
+You can add new tasks to the schedule, run them and watch the result.
+A task consists of a commandline which will be executed and an optional priority.
+For now the tasks are unique and can only be added once to the schedule.

 You can use Commander in one of the three following ways.

 ### As a Phar

+This is the recommended way of using Commander.
+Download the newest Phar from the [releases](../../contributors).
-Download the Phar.
-Commander can then be executed by running:
+Commander can then be executed out of the box by running:

 ``` bash
 $ php commander.phar